eloicasamayor/myshop/README.md

 ## Mixins
-We define a mixin with the key "with" followed by the mixin name in a class definition.
-When using a mixin, that class will have the methods and properties of the mixin.
+We define a mixin with the key **with** followed by the mixin name in a class definition.
+When using a mixin, the class will have the methods and properties of the mixin.
 It is a lot like inheritance, but with mixins the intances of the class are not of mixin' type.
 It must be used when the connection with the elements is not that strong.
 We can use multiple mixins at the same time.

 ## Interfaces
 When we use the "implements" keyname followed by a ClassName, in the declaration of a class, we are signing a contract: **we compromise to implement all functions this class has**.
 In Dart, every class invisibly extends Object, **every class is an object**, and that's why every class has the method .toString()